miloserdev/openbmc/poky/documentation/kernel-dev/common.rst

 console.
 The example is a continuation of the setup procedure found in the ":ref:`kernel-dev/common:getting ready to develop using \`\`devtool\`\``" Section.

-#. *Check Out the Kernel Source Files:* First you must use ``devtool``
-   to checkout the kernel source code in its workspace.
+1. *Check Out the Kernel Source Files:* First you must use ``devtool`` to checkout the kernel source code in its workspace.
+Be sure you are in the terminal set up to do work with the extensible SDK.

    .. note::